teamdunno/dunnoenv/README.md

 .denv files are handled using Python.

 # Usage
-- Make a .denv file (No need to hide it, just add it to your .gitignore if you plan on sharing the code on GitHub or hosting it.
-The file must be called EXACTLY that however!)
+- Make a .denv file (No need to hide it, just add it to your .gitignore if you plan on sharing the code on GitHub or hosting it)
 - Edit the file with the following syntax:
 ```denv
 # .denv files also support comments!